 Winter 2023 – Anticipated Phase 1 trails completion date

-March – May 2023 – The City of Asheville will host meetings with private property owners and businesses whose properties are adjacent to project areas in April.
+March – May 2023 – The City of Asheville hosted community meetings with residents and businesses whose properties are adjacent to project areas to share information and receive feedback.

 March 24, 2023 – Potential trail hike with East End Valley Street and Oakhurst Representatives